walac/walac.github.io/_posts/2017-03-11-golang-patch.md

 # Attempt #2: don't call `setgroups` if `Groups == nil`

-After the security concern, my idea was to distinguish a empty group (`[]uint32{}`) from a `nil` group.
+After the security concern, my idea was to distinguish an empty group (`[]uint32{}`) from a `nil` group.
 If `Groups == nil`, we skip `setgroups`, otherwise we call it.
 This removes the previous issue, but introduces another: it subtly breaks backward compatibility.